Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 ### The Dark Ages of Pindorama
 2019 ended pretty well, both for our private lives and for Pindorama.
 We had plans and new ideas, but then it came 2020...
+Me and `chexier` started having plans to built a Linux From Scratch-based distribution, only using OpenBSD tools and Musl libc, it'd be called "Kurumin" after Morimoto's Kurumin Linux --- what would eventually be changed later after I thought more about it and saw it was a pretty bad idea --- but, unfortunately (or fortunately, since we didn't in fact knew yet what we'd do), [`chexier` was distro-hopping a lot](../img/chexier_distro-hopping.png), so we didn't had a fixed and stable host to compile everything from the start to the finish, and we ended up doing nothing related in fact to the distribution binary compilation in 2020.
+I even remember he trying to compile Linux From Scratch using OpenBSD as host.
+Obviously, it went wrong because neither me nor him knew what in fact was and how to do a cross-compilation in the right way.

+I'll skip to April 2020, when the Coronavirus pandemic started in Brazil, along with what I'll be calling "The Dark Ages of Pindorama".

 Things started to get darker and darker every month passed; me and `chexier` were having multiple unnecessary face-offs because of futiles things (for example, "GNU/bash vs. POSIX/sh" --- everyone knows that AT&T/ksh93, Bell Labs/rc or